Should programming be taught as a basic skill alongside reading, writing, and math?

 So yes, I agree that programming should be taught - I just also think it should be taught in a way that makes it accessible and immediately useful for people.

-almost 13 years ago
+about 13 years ago

 I'd agree with all that.
 I certainly don't think everyone should become a web developer.
 I do think, however, learning a programming language (especially a newer one like ruby or python) will give you a new way to think about solving certain problems -- specifically problems that involve monotonous tasks or large data sets.
 Say, for example, you need to rename a bunch of files or update a large spreadsheet.
 Programming languages are very good at solving these type problems and, in turn, saving you from the terrible monotony of doing something like that by hand.

-Cory Schires – almost 13 years ago
+Cory Schires – about 13 years ago

 Looks like folks in the UK agree with you - "Coding in the New Latin:" http://www.bbc.co.uk/news/technology-15916677

-Rob Walsh – almost 13 years ago
+Rob Walsh – about 13 years ago

 And here's yet another one: "Programming is for Anyone" (a newer in progress Ruby book): http://bit.ly/uhqITu

-Rob Walsh – almost 13 years ago
+Rob Walsh – about 13 years ago

 login to leave comment